-Armenia opposition leader agrees to meet embattled PM
+Armenian protest leader detained amid mass demonstrations

-(CNN)Armenia's opposition leader has agreed to hold talks with the country's newly-appointed Prime Minister Serzh Sargsyan after nine days of mass demonstrations calling for Sargsyan's resignation, Radio Free Europe/Radio Liberty (RFE/RL) reports.
+But shortly after the leaders met at the Marriott Hotel in Yerevan, the prime minister walked out, accusing Pashinyan of "blackmailing the state," according to state news agency, Armenpress.

-"I will meet Serzh Sargsyan to discuss the conditions of his resignation and of [a] peaceful transfer of power," opposition MP Nikol Pashinyan said in a video message posted on his Facebook page Saturday, RFE/RL reported.
+The televised meeting showed Sargsyan, dressed in a suit, telling Pashinyan, dressed in a camouflage t-shirt and with a bandaged hand,"that's not negotiations, that's not a dialogue.
+That is simply an ultimatum, blackmailing the state and legitimate authorities," reported Armenpress.

-Members of Armenia's parliament elected Sargsyan prime minister April 17, just days after Armenia transitioned to a parliamentary system, according to state news agency Armenpress.
+Members of Armenia's parliament elected Sargsyan prime minister on April 17, just days after Armenia transitioned to a parliamentary system, according to Armenpress.

 Sargsyan had previously served two five-year terms as president and critics say his prime ministerial role could give him the power to stay in office too long.